veigaribo/qveen/README.md

   delimiter of actions in the templates from the default `{{`;
 - `--right-delim` / `-r`: Changes the string to use as the right delimiter of actions in the templates from the default `}}`.
+- `--case` / `-c`: If set to `turkish` or `azeri`, the template functions that change case will do so in accordance with those languages;
-- `--overwrite` / `-y`: Skips the confirmation that Qveen would normally require before writing over existing files.
+- `--overwrite` / `-y`: Skips the confirmation that Qveen would normally require before writing over existing files;
 - `--help` / `-h`: Displays information and immediately exits.

 `--template` and `--output` will be expanded as templates in the same